 General Principles

 The right to free speech is the cornerstone of freedom of thought and of democratic self-governance.
-Fresno State faculty, students, and staff stand for these principles because free speech is essential for academic freedom.
+California State University, Fresno faculty, students, and staff stand for these principles because free speech is essential for academic freedom.
 The University must strive to protect expression of ideas while preserving our learning environment and educational access.
 Although learning is our top priority, we as a community must NOT condone the creation of intellectual safe spaces where students, faculty or staff retreat from ideas and perspectives at odds from our own or the community’s.
 In an era when digital (including social) media weaponizes civil discourse, and even the First Amendment protections (Swisher, 2018), it is incumbent upon the University community to ensure that free speech be widely protected.
 Thus, when confronted with hateful, discriminatory speech, or other ideas with which we disagree, we must strive to provide more speech rather than “enforced silence” (Chemerinsky & Gillman, 2017).

 In light of accepting greater amounts of speech, we acknowledge that speech from those with whom we disagree must be permitted without censorship or restriction.
 Campus policies and individuals within this community must not restrict the ideas of individuals nor the content of protests against those ideas.